Food Charter Champion Awards

 Who Qualifies for the Award, and what is the deadline?

-Youth or youth groups ages 11 to 25 as of Jan 1, 2022, and living in Androscoggin County (which includes Auburn, Durham, Greene, Leeds, Lewiston, Lisbon, Livermore, Livermore Falls, Mechanic Falls, Minot, Poland, Sabattus, Turner, and Wales) are encouraged to self-nominate or be nominated.
-Nominations closed on Tuesday, July 5th, 2022.
+Youth or youth groups ages 11 to 25 as of Jan 1, 2023, and living in Androscoggin County (which includes Auburn, Durham, Greene, Leeds, Lewiston, Lisbon, Livermore, Livermore Falls, Mechanic Falls, Minot, Poland, Sabattus, Turner, and Wales) are encouraged to self-nominate or be nominated.
+The deadline to nominate is December 8, 2023.
 Follow us on Facebook and Instagram for updates.

 What is the Nomination and Selection Process?

-- Nominations are submitted by completing this nomination form.
-Nominations closed on Tuesday, July 5th, 2022. .
+1. Nominations are submitted by completing this nomination form by December 8, 2023.
 Anyone is welcome to submit a nomination, and youth are encouraged to nominate themselves!

-- The Good Food Council of Lewiston-Auburn will review the nominations, select and notify award winners in July 2022.
-Awards will be presented in-person outdoor event on August 2, 2022, 7:40pm at Lewiston Middle School.
+2. The Good Food Council of Lewiston-Auburn will review the nominations, select and notify award winners in December 2023.

 Tips for Nominating: